Deaf/Hard of Hearing Graduate Licensure

 - This program is open to eligible students in the U.S. (including the District of Columbia and all U.S. territories).
 The program is closed to students residing in countries other than the U.S. except for U.S. military and State Department personnel and their family members with APO/FPO addresses.

 - Representations on licensing apply to licensing in the state of Indiana only.
 Individuals outside of Indiana need to check with their local licensing authority to determine reciprocity between their state and Indiana.
+For important information, visit Licensure or Certification Information.

 In addition, the Deaf/Hard of Hearing Program is approved by the Indiana State Board of Education.